OSINT & CAI Procurement for Federal Buyers

 The Intelligence Community and Department of Defense have significantly expanded their use of commercially available information (CAI) over the past several years.
-The ODNI framework for the IC's use of publicly available information and CAI and Executive Order 14086 on enhanced safeguards for United States signals intelligence activities now provide the compliance scaffolding for how agencies can procure and use commercial data — location, web, social, and transaction signals — for national security missions.
-GSDSI's Federal Intelligence practice supports these buyers with documented provenance and accredited delivery.
+The ODNI framework for the IC's use of publicly available information and CAI and Executive Order 14086 on enhanced safeguards for United States signals intelligence activities provide the compliance scaffolding for how agencies procure and use commercial data — location, web, social, and transaction signals — for national security missions.
+GSDSI's Federal Intelligence practice supports these buyers with documented provenance and accredited delivery over Global Mobility & Location Data and MAID Feed.

 Key Takeaways

-Federal sourcing evaluation adds provenance, consent-chain documentation, and civil-liberties review on top of commercial-grade coverage questions.
+• Federal sourcing adds provenance and consent-chain review on top of commercial coverage questions.

 Why the IC and DoD Are Expanding CAI Use

-The shift is mission-driven: open-source and commercial signals now cover operational questions that classified collection can't reach at scale or at speed.
-The ODNI CAI framework lays out the principles — minimization, proportionality, civil-liberties protection — and EO 14086 sets the safeguards on downstream use.
-For acquisition professionals, this means CAI is now a legitimate procurement target, but with a distinct compliance envelope.
+The shift is mission-driven: open-source and commercial signals now cover operational questions that classified collection cannot reach at scale or at speed.
+The ODNI CAI framework lays out principles — minimization, proportionality, civil-liberties protection — while EO 14086 sets safeguards on downstream use.
+For acquisition professionals, CAI is a legitimate procurement target with a distinct compliance envelope that commercial marketing language rarely captures.

-A CAI acquisition that would take a week in the commercial sector can take months in the federal context because the buyer must verify:
+A CAI acquisition that would take a week in the commercial sector can take months in the federal context because the buyer must verify documented consent chain for person-level data, data provenance suitable for legal review, civil-liberties review aligned to the ODNI framework, and security control alignment to NIST SP 800-53 for the vendor environment and delivery pipeline.

 Delivery Infrastructure and Security Controls

 Federal deliveries typically cannot use the standard commercial API that a marketing team would consume.
-Agencies require secure, accredited environments — FedRAMP Moderate or High as a floor for most IC workloads — with file formats that align to existing analytical tools and update cadences that match operational tempo.
-The NIST SP 800-53 control catalog is the baseline; agency-specific overlays (IC Directive 503, CNSSI 1253) add mission-specific requirements on top.
+Agencies require secure, accredited environments — FedRAMP Moderate as a floor for many IC workloads, with FedRAMP High or agency-specific accreditation for higher-sensitivity missions.
+File formats should align to existing analytical tools; update cadences should match operational tempo.
+Agency overlays such as IC Directive 503 and CNSSI 1253 add mission-specific requirements on top of NIST baselines.

 GSDSI's Federal Credentials and Engagement Model

-GSDSI holds an active SAM.gov registration, has a CAGE code and UEI on file, and has experience supporting federal data requirements across multiple contract vehicles.
-Our Federal Intelligence practice spans location intelligence, device-level signals, web engagement, and specialized datasets relevant to OSINT and CAI missions.
-Qualified government buyers can engage under NDA to discuss specific use cases, delivery environments, and mission cadences.
-For adjacent commercial context on device-level data quality, see 5 questions to ask before licensing a MAID feed and what privacy-safe actually means.
+GSDSI holds an active SAM.gov registration with CAGE code and UEI on file and supports federal data requirements across multiple contract vehicles.
+The Federal Intelligence practice spans location intelligence, device-level signals, web engagement, and specialized datasets relevant to OSINT and CAI missions.
+For adjacent commercial diligence on device-level feeds, see 5 questions to ask before licensing a MAID feed and what privacy-safe actually means.
+Qualified government buyers can engage under NDA for mission-specific delivery discussions.

 Frequently Asked Questions